dornierv/ConceptCells_DecMem/README.md

 ## Requirements

-- Python 3
+- Python 3 (3.12)
-- Numpy
+- Numpy (1.26.2)
-- Scipy
+- Scipy (1.13.1)
-- Matplotlib
+- Matplotlib (3.10.0)
-- Pandas
+- Pandas (2.2.3)
-- Pynapple
+- Pynapple (0.8.5)
-- MNE
+- MNE (1.9.0)
+- Gensim (4.3.3)

+We recommend creating a new environment with conda by typing in the anaconda prompt:

+'''
+conda create -n decmem python=3.12.0
+'''

+## Code usage

+To reproduce analyses performed in the manuscript please download the folder as a ZIP file on your computer.
+Then unzip the file and launch script from the folder scripts with Python.